-Tucked between two lakes, Lake Thun and Lake Brienz, and surrounded by the snow-capped Swiss Alps, Interlaken is truly blessed with a natural beauty.
+Tucked between two lakes, Lake Thun and Lake Brienz, and surrounded by the snow-capped Swiss Alps, Interlaken Ost and West is truly blessed with a natural beauty.
 Almost a million travelers visit the small town every year – and rightfully so because the mountainous area around Interlaken is one of the most beautiful and adventure-packed in Europe.

 I went to Interlaken for 3 days in May to do some hiking, look for waterfalls, ride the Jungfrau trains (which is an activity in itself) and tons of other fun adventures.